LucHermitte/local_vimrc/README.md

 - `g:local_vimrc` variable specifies the filenames and filepaths to be searched.
 The default is `"_vimrc_local.vim"`.
 It can contain a list (`:h List`) of pathnames, or a simple string.
+  Its meants to contain something that'll be relative to your current project root.

 - `g:local_vimrc_options` dictionary will hold four lists (`whitelist`, `blacklist`, `asklist`, and `sandboxlist`) that define how security issues